Yashrane25/StayNest/README.md

 StayNest is a property rental web application inspired by platforms like Airbnb, designed to help users list, discover and rent residential properties with ease.
 The platform focuses on rental homes and apartments for working professionals, providing a clean UI, secure authentication and smooth property management features.

-StayNest is built as a full-stack web application using Node.js, Express, MongoDB, and EJS, following industry-level practices for authentication, authorization and data handling.
+StayNest is built as a full-stack web application using Node.js, Express, MongoDB, and EJS, following industry level practices for authentication, authorization and data handling.

 **Live Demo:** [Click here to view StayNest](https://staynest-ka3d.onrender.com/listings)

 ## 🚀 Features

-### 🔐 Authentication & Authorization
+### 🔐 Authentication and Authorization
-    - User Sign Up & Login using secure authentication
+    - User Sign Up and Login using secure authentication
     - Authentication handled using Passport.js
-    - Session-based login with protected routes
+    - Session based login with protected routes
     - Role-based access (Owner / User)

 ### 🏠 Property Listings
     - Owners can create, edit and delete property listings
     - Listings include:
-        - Property title & description
+        - Property title and description
         - Monthly rent price
         - Security deposit
         - Property images (multiple)
         - Owner contact details
     - Support for different property types:

-    ⭐ Reviews & Ratings
+    ⭐ Reviews and Ratings
     - Authenticated users can:
        - Add reviews to listings
        - Rate properties